Vehicle Safety Check Bundaberg: What's Included and When You Need One

 What Happens If Your Vehicle Fails

+Not every vehicle passes safety checks first time.
+Don't stress if yours doesn't.
 Your Bundaberg mechanic provides a detailed report explaining exactly what needs attention.
 For official safety certificates, you have 14 days to complete repairs and arrange a free re-inspection of the failed items.

 Common repairs needed: